neuromorphs/tonic/README.md

 Battling with all the different file formats of publicly available neuromorphic datasets?
 No more!
 **Tonic** is a tool to facilitate the download, manipulation and loading of event-based/spike-based data.
 Have a look at the list of [supported datasets](https://tonic.readthedocs.io/en/latest/datasets.html) and [transformations](https://tonic.readthedocs.io/en/latest/transformations.html)!
-It's based on PyTorch Vision for an intuitive interface, so that you spend less time worrying about how to read files and more time on things that matter.
+It's somewhat modeled after PyTorch Vision for an intuitive interface, so that you spend less time worrying about how to read files and more time on things that matter.

 ## Install
 ```bash
 pip install tonic
 ```
 If you prefer conda, please check out the [forge repository](https://github.com/conda-forge/tonic-feedstock).

 ## Getting started
 Have a look at our [introduction](https://tonic.readthedocs.io/en/latest/getting_started.html) page to see how some of the moving parts work.
 There are some more short examples available [here](https://tonic.readthedocs.io/en/latest/examples.html).